Junagarh Fort: Temples

-Har Mandir temple was the royal chapel - private temple of the royal family.
+Har Mandir temple was the royal chapel – private temple of the royal family.
 The royal family celebrated the Hindu festival of Dussera and Gangaur here, apart from celebrating other family functions such as birthdays and marriages.
 In the Dussera celebrations, weapons and horses were worshipped here.
 The main deities worshipped in this temple are the Hindu deities Lakshmi Narayan, a combined representation of God Vishnu and his consort Lakshmi.

 The Ratan Behari temple located near the Junagarh Fort, was built in 1846 by the 18th ruler of Bikaner.
 It was built in Indo-Mughal architectural style using white marble.
 The Hindu God Krishna is deified in this temple.

 Fort museum

-The museum within the fort called the Junagarh Fort Museum is established in 1961 by Maharaja Dr.Karni Singhji under the control of "Maharaja Rai Singhji Trust".
-The Museum exhibits Sanskrit and Persian manuscripts, miniature paintings, jewels, royal costumes, farmans (royal orders), portrait galleries, costumes, headgear and dresses of gods’ idols, enamelware, silver, palanquins, howdahs and war drums.
+The museum within the fort called the Junagarh Fort Museum is established in 1961 by Maharaja Dr.Karni Singhji under the control of "Maharaja Rai Singhji Trust", with the curation being done by one of his nephews Maharaj Devi Singh Ji via one his 7 closest cousin brothers in decree of relation Maharaj Chandra Singh Ji from the Ridi cadet branch of the House of Bikaner.
+The museum exhibits Sanskrit and Persian manuscripts, miniature paintings, jewels, royal costumes, farmans (royal orders), portrait galleries, costumes, headgear and dresses of gods’ idols, enamelware, silver, palanquins, howdahs and war drums.
 The museum also displays armoury that consists of one of the assorted collection of post medieval arms.

 Maharaja Rai Singhji Trust

-Maharaja Rai Singhji Trust has been set up by the 'Royal family of Bikaner' with the basic objective to showcase the fort with professional inputs in various areas and to improve the experience for visitors.
+Maharaja Rai Singhji Trust has been set up by the 'royal family of Bikaner' with the basic objective to showcase the fort with professional inputs in various areas and to improve the experience for visitors.
 Another objective is to promote education and research scholarships, cultural activities, setting up of libraries and integration with other such trusts.